unavi-xyz/wired-protocol/README.md

 The open source nature of The Wired is not just a protective measure against bad actors - it provides a whole suite of benefits not possible in other platforms.
 Anyone can develop new features, try new ideas, and push the ecosystem forward.

-## 📖 Wiki

-Check out the project [wiki](https://github.com/unavi-xyz/wired-protocol/wiki) to learn more!